NANPA Regional Event – Adirondack State Park

 Event Details –

-Join Tom Dwyer and Carl Heilman II, at the Adirondack State Park, which, at 6 million acres, is larger than Yosemite, Yellowstone, Glacier, Grand Canyon and the Great Smoky Mountains National Parks combined.
+Join Tom Dwyer, Carl Heilman II and Chris Murray, at the Adirondack State Park, which, at 6 million acres, is larger than Yosemite, Yellowstone, Glacier, Grand Canyon and the Great Smoky Mountains National Parks combined.
 But, while its sheer size accounts for some of its attraction to photographers, the accessibility of its natural wonders deserves most of the credit.
 Unlike the mountains in the Rockies which are relatively young, these Adirondack peaks are ancient, indeed some of the oldest mountains on our globe.

 NANPA’s Adirondack Regional Event will introduce participants to two of its better known attractions, the Olympic city, Lake Placid, NY, and the High Peaks region, where 46 peaks top the 4,000 foot point with their sides blanketed by pine, sugar maple, American beech and yellow birch.